 - xi.
-Liaise with relevant curriculum leads in setting to ensure Relationship Education, Relationship and Sex Education and Health Education is considered within all aspects of the curriculum. - xii.
+Liaise with relevant curriculum leads in settings to ensure Relationship Education, Relationship and Sex Education and Health Education is considered within all aspects of the curriculum. - xii.
 Maintain child protection records for each child where concerns have been raised and ensure the receiving school is informed of any concerns and files are transferred when the child moves to another educational setting. - xiii.
 During term time the designated safeguarding lead (or a deputy) will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
 Whilst generally speaking the designated safeguarding lead (or deputy) would be expected to be available in person, it is a matter for our school, working with the designated safeguarding lead, to define what "available" means and whether in exceptional circumstances availability via phone and or Skype or other such media is acceptable - xiv.
-It is a matter for our schools and the designated safeguarding lead to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.
-Our school will ensure that we provide the Local Authority with up-todate emergency contact details should the Local Authority need to discuss an urgent safeguarding matter/issue/concern when school is closed. - 7.2 The Designated Safeguarding Lead is expected to: - 1.
+It is a matter for our schools and colleges and the designated safeguarding lead to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.
+Our school will ensure that we provide the Local Authority with upto-date emergency contact details should the Local Authority need to discuss an urgent safeguarding matter/issue/concern when school is closed. - 7.2 The Designated Safeguarding Lead is expected to: - 1.
 Refer cases of suspected abuse to the IFD or other Local Authority Children's Social Care services as appropriate.
 Where a referral is made that notes are completed that same day. - 2.
 Support staff who make referrals to IFD or other Local Authority Children's Social Care. - 3.
-For open cases, where a child / young person already has an allocated social worker, to refer any new concerns immediately to the allocated social worker. - For all child protection conferences, ensure reports are generated and shared ahead of the conference and in line with West Sussex Safeguarding Partnership expectations12. - 5.
+For open cases, where a young person already has an allocated social worker, to refer any new concerns immediately to the allocated social worker. - For all child protection conferences, ensure reports are generated and shared ahead of the conference and in line with West Sussex Safeguarding Partnership expectations12. - 5.
 Refer cases to the Channel programme where there is a radicalisation concern, as required. - 6.
 Support staff who make referrals to the Channel programme. - 7.
 Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - 8.
 Refer cases where a crime may have been committed to the police, either directly or via the IFD as required. - 9.
-Ensure all child protection files are kept separately and securely from other records and accessible only by staff that need to access them for safeguarding purposes.
+Ensure all child protection files are kept separately and securely from other records and accessible only by staff that need to access them for safeguarding purposes. - 10.
+As frequently as needed and at least monthly, liaise with the Headteacher or Principal to inform him/her of issues, provide updates from attendance at Designated Safeguarding Lead network meetings and other safeguarding developments within the Local Authority, and provide an overview of current child protection cases, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations.